Click on any phrase to play the video at that point.Close

 So, we have a dense layer of occupation dating to the Middle Kingdom at this site.
 We also have evidence of an elite jewelers workshop, showing that whatever was there was a very important city.
 No Itjtawy was here yet, but we're going to be returning to the site in the near future to map it out.
 And even more importantly, we have funding to train young Egyptians in the use of satellite technology so they can be the ones making great discoveries as well.

 So I wanted to end with my favorite quote from the Middle Kingdom -- it was probably written at the city of Itjtawy four thousand years ago.
 "Sharing knowledge is the greatest of all callings.
 There's nothing like it in the land."
 So as it turns out, TED was not founded in 1984 AD.
 (Laughter) Making ideas actually started in 1984 BC at a not-lost-for-long city, found from above.
 It certainly puts finding seashells by the seashore in perspective.
 Thank you very much.
 (Applause) Thank you.
 (Applause)

 You can share this video by copying this HTML to your clipboard and pasting into your blog or web page.

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

 In this short talk, TED Fellow Sarah Parcak introduces the field of "space archeology" -- using satellite images to search for clues to the lost sites of past civilizations.

-Sarah Parcak uses satellite imagery to discover ancient, previously unknown archeological sites.
+Sarah Parcak, a TED Fellow, uses satellite imagery to discover ancient, previously unknown archeological sites.
 Full bio »